openeuler-mirror/openeuler-docker-images/mlflow/README.md

 # Supported tags and respective Dockerfile links
-The tag of each mlflow docker image is consist of the version of redis and the version of basic image.
+The tag of each mlflow docker image is consist of the version of mlflow and the version of basic image.
 The details are as follows
 | Tags | Currently |  Architectures|
 |--|--|--|
 |[2.11.1-oe2203sp3](https://gitee.com/openeuler/openeuler-docker-images/blob/master/mlflow/2.11.1/22.03-lts-sp3/Dockerfile)| MLflow 2.11.1 on openEuler 22.03-LTS-SP3 | amd64, arm64 |